hurley87/stoa-miniapp/About.md

 ## The Bottom Line

 **Stoa is where questions shape discourse.**
-The Logos ignite debate.
+Creators ignite debate.
 The crowd contends.
 The best answers are rewarded.

 **Ask.
 Answer.
 Earn.**